Sphereon-Opensource/funke/README.md

 #### 2024-8-29 Test Release 2

 - Get both mdocs and SD-JWTs from PID issuer at the same time.
 Previously only the SD-JWT credential was retrieved because we didn't update the nonce from the response of the first credential.
-So although technicially we could get Mdocs, we disabled them as we don't want to bother the user with knowledge about multiple formats.
+So although technically we could get Mdocs, we disabled them as we don't want to bother the user with knowledge about multiple formats.
 - Presenting SD-JWTs to the RP wasn't working.
 This has been fixed.
 Mdoc presentation will follow in the next release (see TODO)
 - Allow to get the PIDs from the catalog.
 This functionality wasn't hooked up before.
 Now you can get new PIDs all the time.
 Old PIDs will be removed